Learn About Endometrial Polyps

 • Obesity

-• Tamoxifen, a treatment for breast cancer
+• Tamoxifen or similar medicines used as a treatment for breast cancer

 • Postmenopausal hormone replacement therapy